 acetone

-A colourless, strong-smelling liquid solvent that evaporates quickly; used to remove nail polish and to thin paints and resins.
+Acetone (noun) means a colourless, strong-smelling liquid solvent that evaporates quickly; used to remove nail polish and to thin paints and resins.
+Example: “She wiped the nail polish off with a cotton pad soaked in acetone.”

-How to Use Acetone
+How to use acetone

 Learner’s notesIn plain EnglishA common solvent chemical, most familiar as the main ingredient in nail polish remover.

-Word Forms
+Word forms

 acetones plural

-Fill the Gap
+Fill the gap

 Can you complete this real example?